 Increasing incidents of DUI has become a major problem for the law enforcement agencies.
 They have made the roads unsafe with crashes and injuries being reported from every corner of Pennsylvania.
 Naturally the law enforcement agencies have come down hard on this problem.
 When charged with this offense your license or that of your loved one can be suspended for a period between 6 months to 18 months depending on previous record of charges.
 In such an event you would be served with a Notice of Suspension and failing to schedule an Administrative License Revocation hearing within 30 days would see your driving privileges being suspended as per the state laws.
-It goes without saying that you need the services of a seasoned attorney who specializes in DUI/DWI related matters.What You Need To Know
+It goes without saying that you need the services of a seasoned Pittsburgh DUI lawyer.What You Need To Know

 As per the law in the State of Pennsylvania the officers would take your license when you have a Blood Alcohol Concentration of 0.08% or above.
 Likewise, if you refuse to take the breathalyzer or blood test your license can be taken away.
 Here are some other things that you need to know about the law -